-Increasing Level of Public Impact Inform Consult Involve Collaborate Empower To work directly To partner with To provide the To obtain public To place final Public decision-making public with feedback on with the public the public in each participation balanced and analysis, throughout aspect of the in the hands of decision including objective the process to alternatives the public. goal ensure that public the development information and/or decisions. concerns and to assist them in of alternatives and understanding the the identification aspirations are problem, consistently of the preferred alternatives, understood and solution. opportunities considered. and/or solutions.
+Increasing Level of Public Impact Inform Consult Involve Collaborate Empower To work directly To partner with To provide the To obtain public To place final Public public with feedback on with the public the public in each decision-making participation balanced and analysis, throughout aspect of the in the hands of decision including alternatives objective the process to the public. goal ensure that public the development information and/or decisions. to assist them in concerns and of alternatives and understanding the aspirations are the identification problem, consistently of the preferred alternatives, understood and solution. opportunities considered. and/or solutions.